abhabongse/paxter/docs/syntax.rst

 - **Identifier:** Generally follows Python rules for greedily parsing an identifier token (with some extreme exceptions).
-  The result is an :class:`Identifier <paxter.core.Identifier>` node type.
+  The result is an :class:`Identifier <paxter.parser.Identifier>` node type.

   .. image:: _static/Identifier.png